Policy and Approach

 Supplier Code of Conduct (SCOC)

-The SCOC outlines GPT’s fundamental expectations of its suppliers regarding their activities in the production and delivery of goods and services supplied directly to GPT.
-The SCOC supports GPT’s values, purpose and strategy, as well as internationally recognised standards and appropriate codes of practice.
+GPT's Supplier Code of Conduct outlines our fundamental expectations of suppliers regarding their activities in the production and delivery of goods and services supplied directly to us.
+The SCOC aligns with GPT’s values, purpose and strategy, as well as internationally recognised standards and appropriate codes of practice, and addresses our expectations regarding people, environment, community, corporate governance and supply chain matters.

-By accepting and abiding by this SCOC, suppliers affirm that they are committed to working with GPT and are aligned to its values, purpose and strategy.
+By accepting and abiding by the SCOC, suppliers affirm that they are committed to working with GPT and are aligned to its values, purpose and strategy.

-GPT voluntarily adopted the Australian Supplier Payment Code issued by the Business Council of Australia.
-This code encourages payments to small businesses within a timely manner to ensure they remain viable and maintain healthy cashflows and working capital.
+GPT has voluntarily adopted the Australian Supplier Payment Code issued by the Business Council of Australia.
+The Code encourages payments to small businesses within a timely manner to ensure they remain viable and maintain healthy cashflows and working capital, supporting communities and employees health and well-being.
+GPT's Paid on Time Target is 80%.
+Achievement of this target requires receipt of the invoice on time from suppliers, in addition to subsequent payment on time by us.

 Over the last 3 years, on average, small suppliers (those who supply less than $250,000 worth of goods and services to GPT) were paid as per the following table: